NEZNAMY/TAB/.github/wiki/tab_bridge.md

 # About
-When TAB is installed on BungeeCord, the plugin has very limited access to information.
+When TAB is installed on BungeeCord / Velocity, the plugin has very limited access to information.
 It is unable to retrieve internal server data, as well as hook into backend plugins, because it's a different server.
-Bridge is a backend plugin that sends this data to the proxy, allowing TAB to work better when installed on BungeeCord.
+Bridge is a backend plugin that sends this data to the proxy, allowing TAB to work better when installed on a proxy.
 You can download it from [GitHub](https://github.com/NEZNAMY/TAB-Bridge/releases) or [Spigot](https://www.spigotmc.org/resources/83966).

 # Installation
 Installation is as simple as it can be.
 Put it into the plugins folder of your backend servers.
-Bridge is NOT a BungeeCord plugin!
+Bridge is NOT a proxy plugin!
 Bridge itself has no config file, as everything is configured in the main plugin.

 # Features